-- the Environmental Protection Statute (EPS);
+- the Environmental Protection Statute;

-- · the the Impact Study Ordinance (ISO);
+- the Impact Study Ordinance;

-- the the Federal Water Pollution Statute (WPS);
+- the Federal Water Pollution Statute;

-- the the Air Pollution Ordinance (APO);
+- the Air Pollution Ordinance:

-- · the the Noise Pollution Ordinance (NPO);
+- the Noise Pollution Ordinance;

-- · the the Disaster Protection Ordinance; and
+- the Disaster Protection Ordinance; and

-- · the Dangerous Substances Ordinance.
+- the Dangerous Substances Ordinance.

 Additionally, the listed statutes may be clarified by ordinances.
-The Zoning Statute and its Ordinance to Zoning Statute are the legal basis regarding zoning on the federal level.
+The Zoning Statute and its Ordinance to Zoning Statute form the legal basis regarding zoning on the federal level.